 As mentioned in the beginning, you can’t make a change if you do the same things.
 But the first thing you need to do is to convince yourself that change is possible.
 Instill a dose of hope in your life.

 This happens by being a passionate learner.
 Read books.
 Meet new, interesting people.
 Doubt your instincts.
+Get familiar with the mental models for learning.
 Go outside of the comforting bubble you’ve built and try something new and exciting.
 Of course, this needs to be a continuous process.
 Motivation evaporates.
 Like exercising, we need to create a system that will encourage us and help us keep moving in the right direction.

 Learning strategy example: